gpillon/open-scoreboard/README.md

 ## Its a Monorepo ❤!

-Whole applicaiton is developed in a Monorepo, all packages composing application are in a single repo.
+Whole application is developed in a Monorepo, all packages composing application are in a single repo.

 Folder Structure: